 Minimum variance portfolio

 In a market with multiple risky assets, the minimum variance portfolio is a particular combination of those assets that yields the minimum volatility.
 To be more specific, consider the market depicted in Figure 1.
 Here, the blue curve represents the efficient frontier.
 That is, all portfolios that lie on it are efficient portfolios (e.g., D and E) whereas those that lie below it are inefficient portfolios (e.g., A, B, and C).
-In this context, the leftmost portfolio on the efficient frontier is the minimum variance portfolio (MVP).
+In this context, the leftmost portfolio on the efficient frontier is the MVP.
 This is because it is the efficient portfolio that has the lowest level of risk.
 The MVP appeals to investors that are particularly risk-averse.

 efficient vs inefficient portfolios